jasnlink/traceshop-connect/README.md

 ### Milestone 2: DKG Integration Phase

 - [ ] **DKG Integration & Knowledge Asset Management (January - February 2024)**
-  - [ ] Development of the DKG integration module
+  - [ ] Integration of the OTHub API DKG integration module
   - [ ] Facilitating the creation and management of knowledge assets
   - [ ] Developing features for asset verification and tracking